markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 ### Categories: strings

-And finally for categorical variables, the presence of labels themselves, this is the presence of strings when we actually need numbers to fit machine than model used in scikit-lern,  is something that we need to address in a step that is called categorical variable
+And finally for categorical variables, the presence of labels themselves, this is the presence of strings when we actually need numbers to fit machine than model used in scikit-learn,  is something that we need to address in a step that is called **categorical variable encoding**

-encoding

 speaking of numerical variables instead what we normally consider when building machine and mothers